dividedmind/statistics-done-wrong/p-value.rst

 -----------------------------

 Neuroscientists do massive numbers of comparisons regularly.
-They often perform fMRI studies, where an image of the brain is taken before and after the subject performs some task.
+They often perform fMRI studies, where a three-dimensional image of the brain is taken before and after the subject performs some task.
 The images show blood flow in the brain, revealing which parts of the brain are most active when a person performs different tasks.

 But how do you decide which regions of the brain are active during the task?
 A simple method is to divide the brain image into small cubes called voxels.
 A